OwlMan77/Binary-Lab/README.md

 Knowing this let's try a few things in **NodeJS** :

 1. Create a function that can give the integer value of an 8 bit string.
 Your function should take a string and return an integer value. return null if non binary string is provided.
 2. Create a function that will take an integer within the range of `0-255` and return a 8-bit binary string.
 Return null if number is out of range.
+Return null if value is not a number.
-3. Create a function that will translate an ASCII text strings to a binary string.
+3. Create a function that will translate an ASCII text string to a binary string.
 You don't need to handle string with special characters or numbers in those cases return null;
 4. Create a function that will translate a binary string into an ASCII text string.

 (Some advice make some helper functions as you build your solutions.
 DRY practices are important.)